alijahnas/CKA-practice-exercises/scheduling.md

 Doc: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodename

+Questions:
-Force a pod to be on a specific node with using the scheduler, and show that it was assigned to it.
+- Force a pod to be on a specific node with using the scheduler, and show that it was assigned to it.

 <details><summary>Solution</summary>
 <p>